New wheelchair lets you cruise through town standing

 In the coming weeks, Zeilig will run a clinical trial of the product while a second study will be done by the U.S. Department of Veterans Affairs in New York, said UPnRIDE Chief Executive Oren Tamari.

-He said the key function was UPnRIDE's ability to adjust and stabilize itself, so no matter what surface angle the device was on, the user would always be upright, maintaining a steady centre of gravity and minimising the risk of falling over.
+He said the key function was UPnRIDE's ability to adjust and stabilize itself, so no matter what surface angle the device was on, the user would always be upright, maintaining a steady center of gravity and minimizing the risk of falling over.

 About one percent of the population uses a wheelchair, he said, but only 10 percent of that group has the sufficient upper body function to use the ReWalk exoskeleton, so UPnRIDE targets the rest.